Trapss/shiroDemo/README.md

 ### Utility
 x!help - shows help command
-x!ping - shows the bots ping to Discord and to Shiro
-x!info - shows info about the bot and the shiro.gg api
+x!ping - shows the bots ping to Discord x!info - shows info about the bot and the shiro.gg api
 x!botinfo - shows different stats of the bot
 x!serverinfo - shows different server stats